Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Simulations

 where $\beta_1 = (0,0,0)$, $\beta_2 = (-1.5, 0.3, 0.4)$, and $\beta_3 = (-2, 0.5, 0.25)$.
 The parameters for the binomials are as follows

+Thus, for a moderately sized model, we already have 18 parameters.
 To generate data for the missing data simulations, we use the same generating process as above, but we specify a selection model $P(R=r|x,y)$ to make the missing data.
 For every missing data pattern $r\neq 1111$, we generate the probabilities $P(R=r|x,y) = P(R=r|x,y_r)$ under the following scheme to ensure MAR holds.
 We have

 Here we treat $\eta \in [0,\infty)$ as a a parameter that controls the amount of missingness.
 As $\eta\to\infty$, $P(R=r|x,y) \to 0$ for every $r\neq 1111$, thereby, leading towards $P(R=1111|x,y)\to 1$ and consequently, a data set with no missing outcome variables.